exadel-inc/esl/src/modules/esl-panel-group/README.md

 - `accordion-group` - defines accordion behavior:
   * `single` (default) allows only one Panel to be open.
   * `multiple` allows any number of open Panels.
+- `action-params` - json of action params for show/hide requests from the group to child panels

 ### Events